Find the Perfect Electric Van for Your Fleet

 Opel Vivaro-e

-The Opel Vivaro-e is perfect for the last mile.
-It is available in 2 vehicle lengths (M: 4959 mm and L: 5,309 mm) and two battery sizes with a range of up to 328 km.
-Its cargo volume is up to 6,600 liters.
+The Opel Vivaro-e is well suited for last mile delivery.
+It is available in two lengths (M: 4,959 mm, L: 5,309 mm) and two battery sizes with a range of up to 328 km.
+Cargo volume is up to 6,600 litres.

 • Power: 100 kW (136 hp), top speed 130 km/h

-• Charging time: AC charging at up to 11 kW takes about 4 hours 45 minutes.
-At the direct current (DC) charging station, the Vivaro-e draws current of up to 100 kW, with charging to 80 percent taking around 30 to 45 minutes.
+• Charging time: AC charging at up to 11 kW takes approx. 4 hours 45 minutes.
+DC charging at up to 100 kW reaches 80% in 30 to 45 minutes.

 Peugeot e-Expert